dazinator/DotNet.Glob/README.md

 This library **does not** use Regex - I wanted to make something much faster.
 The latest benchmarks show that DotNet.Glob signficantly outperforms Regex.
 The benchmarks use [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) and can be located inside this repo.
 Just `dotnet run` them.
-Some Benchmarks can also be found on the wiki: https://github.com/dazinator/DotNet.Glob/wiki/Benchmarks-(vs-Compiled-Regex)
+Some Benchmark results have also been published on the wiki: https://github.com/dazinator/DotNet.Glob/wiki/Benchmarks-(vs-Compiled-Regex)

 # Usage
 1. Install the NuGet package. `Install-Package DotNet.Glob`